SimonHensel/Vectorization-Roof-Data-Set/README.md

 # Vectorzation-Roof-Data-Set
 A Roof Data set for training and testing the PPGNet.

+**Versions:**
+- SimpleRoofPPGNet:
+	Ready to use data set for use with the PPGNet.
+- SimpleRoofTXT:
+	General format for any usage. *.txt*-Files are structured as following:
+	- Junctions
+	- Line segments
+	- Adjacency matrix

 # ACKNOWLEDGMENTS
 The authors are grateful to Aaron Heyde,
 Armin Kick, Aida Nejadsalim, Mahboba